-- 6.37 The site has generated major employment opportunities and brought important investment into the area for many years.
+- The site has generated major employment opportunities and brought important investment into the area for many years.
 It is now important to build on these strengths through the delivery of the Enterprise Zone at Samlesbury.
 The key focus will be to bring forward new employment investment and opportunities to the local area, wider sub region and on a national level, and at the same time to bring forward the provision of the necessary infrastructure to generate strategic employment opportunities and help create a dynamic and vibrant employment location. - 6.38 The Enterprise Zone will attract, generate and secure high value jobs in Lancashire and the North West.
-This is fundamental to the Lancashire Enterprise Partnership's ambitions to drive sustainable economic growth and prosperity within Lancashire by maintaining and increasing the economic contribution and the tradition of providing world class products and services that are made in Lancashire. - 6.39 It is the intention of the County Council, South Ribble Borough Council and Ribble Valley Borough Council to support the accelerated, integrated and comprehensive development of the Enterprise Zone at Samlesbury.
+This is fundamental to the Lancashire Enterprise Partnership's ambitions to drive sustainable economic growth and prosperity within Lancashire by maintaining and increasing the economic contribution and the tradition of providing world class products and services that are made in Lancashire. - It is theis intention the of Countythe Council County Council, South South Ribble Borough Ribble Council Borough Council and Ribble Valley Borough Council to support the accelerated, integrated and comprehensive development of the Enterprise Zone at Samlesbury.
 A Masterplan approach will be required to secure the delivery and timing of the necessary infrastructure.
-This will include access arrangements for the A59 and A677 in order to fully realise the economic benefits of the Enterprise Zone at Samlesbury. - 6.40 Land north of the former runways at the Enterprise Zone at Samlesbury is available immediately.
+This will include access arrangements for the A59 and A677 in order to fully realise the economic benefits of the Enterprise Zone at Samlesbury. - 6.40 Land north of the former runways at the Enterprise Zone at Samlesbury -is available immediately.
 Land south of the runways is also included in the Enterprise Zone area and is allocated as Green Belt within the South Ribble Local Plan (2000).
-Policy C5 allows the release of this Green Belt land as shown in Appendix 3.
-The earliest that development could take place on this land will be after this DPD has been adopted. - 6.41 Within the Green Belt roll-back process, there is land surrounding the site that is also controlled by BAE Systems.
+Policy C5 allows the release of this Green Belt land as shown in Appendix 2. - 6.41 Within the Green Belt roll-back process, there is land surrounding the site that is also controlled by BAE Systems.
 The treatment of this land will need to include the necessary measures to help mitigate against the loss of Green Belt and the impacts on the landscape and wider environment.
 On part of the Enterprise Zone is a proposed Biological Heritage Site (BHS).
-The qualifying habitats and species of the proposed BHS should be retained, either in situ and/or through mitigation and/or compensation in accordance with Policy G16 Biodiversity and Nature Conservation.
+The qualifying habitats and species of the proposed BHS should be retained, either in situ and/or through mitigation and/or compensation in Conservation. accordance with Policy G16 Biodiversity and Nature